 - Whenever you can, take action.
 Don't be passive, waiting for things to happen by themselves.

 Use the power of imagination only for your, and other people's good, never trying to use it for getting something that belongs to others.
 Make sure that what you are creating is good for all involved, and cause no harm to your environment.

 Though the manifestation of your goal might sometimes happen in a sudden and expected manner, most of the time it will happen in a natural and gradual manner, one thing leading to another.

 If you desire money, it won't necessarily drop on your head from the sky, and probably, you won't win it in the lottery.
 It will more likely arrive into your life through a new job, a promotion, a business deal, or through various other channels.

-Approach this mental work with a positive attitude, earnestness and faith, but at the same time with some detachment, and regarding it as a sort of game or play.
+Approach this mental work with a positive attitude, earnestness and faith.
+Regard this as a game or play.
 This attitude will prevent inner tension and disappointment, in case things don't happen as expected.